mardukbp/robotframework-browser-tray/README.md

 If this requirement is met the Playwright wrapper is started with `node site-packages/Browser/wrapper/index.js 55555`.

 Selecting "Open Chromium" in the tray icon executes `site-packages/Browser/wrapper/node_modules/playwright-core/.local-browsers/chromium-XX/chrome-win/chrome.exe --remote-debugging-port=1234 --test-type`.

+`ibrowser` is a batteries-included irobot that imports Browser library, connects to Chromium (if it is running) and adds some convenient selectors.